freem/nesmon/readme.txt

 for NES work.
 Since I use the nonstandard .ignorenl/.endinl directives, the source requires asm6f [https://github.com/freem/asm6f/] to assemble.

+Lua 5.x is required for running the datetime script.
+I can't reliably guarantee that every system is going to have the GNU datetime command (nor Lua, but it's easier to get Lua installed on other OSes), so I'm using a simple Lua script for generating the date and time.

 The build process uses a Makefile, but each command can be run without needing GNU Make.